DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 The replaceable filter which prevents impurities from the air which enters the combustion chamber.
 Also called air filter element.

-Air cleaner horn:
+Air cleaner horn

 Many air cleaner canisters have a spout or horn extending from the edge of the canister into which the air is taken in.

-Air cleaner intake:
+Air cleaner intake

 The neck, called a snorkel, into which air flows en route to the throttle body

-Air coil:
+Air coil

 Coil on some types of heat pumps used either as an evaporator or a condenser.

-Air compressor:
+Air collector

 A device which compresses air and stores the air into a tank so that the compressed air can be used in a shop to fill tires, run tools, spray paint, etc. In a vehicle, it can be used in brake systems, leveling systems, automatic tire inflation systems, and air supply systems.